Soninke–Marabout wars

-The Soninke-Marabout Wars were a series of 19th-century civil wars across southern Senegambia pitting the traditional ruling classes of various states, mostly animist or only nominally Muslim, against Islamic reformers led by the marabout class.
+The Soninke–Marabout wars were a series of 19th-century civil wars across southern Senegambia pitting the traditional ruling classes of various states, mostly animist or only nominally Muslim, against Islamic reformers led by the marabout class.
 French and British forces frequently became involved in these conflicts, providing them an opportunity to extend colonial power into the hinterland.

+The conflict was characterized by a multi-ethnic Islamic coalition, primarily an alliance of Fula, Jakhanke, and Serahule (ethnic Soninke) clerics and warriors, seeking to dismantle the traditionalist Mandinka hegemony.
+The "Soninke" targets were ethnically Mandinka nobles defending ancestral customs against a coordinated reformist movement led by these allied Muslim groups.

 Name

-In 19th century Senegambia, the term 'Soninke' designated the animist of nominally Muslim traditional warrior ruling class.
+In 19th century Senegambia, the term Soninke did not refer to the Soninke people ethnic group, but was a label for people that practiced traditional animist beliefs.
 These groups were mostly Mandinka rather than ethnically Soninke.
 Other terms for the traditional animist ruling class included ceddo and Nyancho.

 Background

 Two principal factors laid the groundwork for the outbreak of widespread violence in Senegambia in the 19th century.
 The first was the increasing prominence of Muslims in traditionally non-Islamic states.
 Since the 17th century an increasingly arid climate had pushed Fula pastoralists further and further south looking for pasture for their herds.
 Among them were many Torodbe refugees from Futa Toro who progressively gained power and influence in the region.
 As a result, a series of Fula jihads across West Africa had established theocratic regimes in Boundou, Futa Toro, and the Futa Jallon.
 The Fula population of Mandinka states such as Kaabu, Kombo, Niumi, Wuli and others had also increased.
 These states were ruled by traditional kings whose legitimacy was founded on traditional animist rituals and, in many cases, a heavily syncretized Islam.
 Muslim marabouts had for generations been an important element of the social fabric, but remained politically dependent on the animist rulers.
 The Marabouts' desire to directly rule theocratic Islamic states led them to rebel against the traditional kings.

 The second important factor was the Atlantic trade in slaves and various commodities.
 European demand for slaves had helped create a culture of endemic slave raiding and slavery in African societies, which persisted after the gradual abolition of the trade in the early 19th century.
 This institutionalized violence empowered local warlords. both Muslim and animist, while also creating widespread resentment against them.
 These leaders sold slaves to purchase firearms.
 When the European demand for slaves dried up, they turned to peanut cultivation to continue supplying their military forces.
 In addition, occasional European intervention in African politics undermined the traditional rulers' legitimacy.